by Jillian Johnson with commentary from Dr. Christie del Castillo-Hegyi

 Landon was discharged at 64 hours (2.5 days) of life having lost 9.7% of his birth weight continuously and exclusively breastfeeding with a mother whose milk had not come in.
 These are routine and unremarkable findings in newborn babies discharged home to exclusively breastfeed.
 At this time, there are no studies using standardized developmental testing or serum markers of starvation that show that allowing babies to lose up to 10% of their birth weight protects them from brain- and life-threatening complications, despite wide-spread perception that it is normal for exclusively breastfed babies to lose.
 Therefore, Landon’s mother was given no instruction to supplement.
 He was discharged with next-day follow-up.

-So we took him home….not knowing that after less than 12 hours home with us, he would have gone into cardiac arrest caused by dehydration, from unintended starvation because I was the mothers who had no colostrum. for my baby.
-And the best advice I was given by one of his NICU doctors while he was on life support is sure breast is best, but follow with the bottle if they are still hungry.
+So we took him home….not knowing that after less than 12 hours home with us, he would have gone into cardiac arrest caused by dehydration from unintended starvation because I was the mother who had no colostrum for my baby.
+The best advice I was given by one of his NICU doctors while he was on life support is that the breast is best, but follow with the bottle if they are still hungry.

 This way you know your baby has eaten enough….if only I could go back in time.